mouldimus/notes/HTML_Concepts.md

 Additionally, browsers automatically default multiple spaces down to 1.
 For example: if you write 12 spaces, the browser will delete 11 of them.

-You can try it out for yourself but here’s an example:
+You can try it out for yourself but here's an example:

 ```html
 <p>         Here's              Johnny          !</p>